Rainymood/rainymood.github.io/_pages/start.md

 * [Lessons from playing video games at the highest level]({% post_url 2024-01-01-lessons-from-playing-video-games-at-the-highest-level %}): Skill requires repeated application
 * [Learning how to snowboard as a skier]({% post_url 2024-03-27-learning-how-to-snowboard-as-a-skier %}): Skill transfer from skiing to snowboarding
 * [Freedom is not free (2 lessons from 2 years of working)]({% post_url 2021-02-01-3-most-important-lessons-from-2-years-of-working %}): Reflecting on data science consulting
+* [A tool addresses human problems by amplifying human capabilities]({% post_url 2020-10-23-definition-of-tool %}): What exactly is a tool?

 # Product